iOS 15 release date, beta and all the new iPhone features

 iOS 15 is official and we can't wait to get our hands on it.
-Apple showed off several new features, including some awesome new things coming to FaceTime and notifications.
+Apple showed off several new features during its WWDC 2021 keynote, including some awesome new things coming to FaceTime and notifications.

-Though the full version of iOS 15 won't ship until later this year, WWDC offers us the chance to see what big features Apple has planned for the software that powers its smartphones, including the iPhone 13 models due out later this year.
+Though the full version of iOS 15 won't ship until later this year, Apple's iOS preview offers us the chance to see what big features Apple has planned for the software that powers its smartphones, including the iPhone 13 models due out later this year.

 - Best iPhones: Which one should you get?